practice problem 1

 - the average acceleration of the entire trip

-- Distance?
+Distance?
 No problem.
-First I walked 6.0 km and then I walked 10 km.
-Thus, I walked 16 km.
-Distance is a scalar quantity and so the individual distances add just like regular numbers to yield the overall distance…
+First I walked 6.0 km and then I walked 10 km for a total of 16 km.
+Distance is a scalar quantity, so the individual distances add just like regular numbers.

-- Displacement is a bit more challenging, but not by much.
+Displacement is a bit more challenging.
 Displacement is a vector and vectors have direction, so it's best to diagram this problem (a procedure that's remarkably useful in general).
 The resultant displacement is the vector sum of the two displacements experienced during the trip.
-Since they're at right angles to one another, their magnitude can be found using Pythagorean theorem and their direction can be found using tangent…
+Since they're perpendicular to one another, the resultant is the hypotenuse of a right triangle.
+Its magnitude can be found using pythagorean theorem and its direction can be found using the tangent function.

 r = √[(6.0 km)2 + (10 km)2] r = 11.6619… km tan θ = 10 km 6.0 km θ = 59°

 The speed was 6.0 km/h for the first 6.0 km and 5 km/h for the last 10 km.
 The naive solution is to average the speeds using the add-and-divide method taught in junior high school.
 This method is wrong, not because the method itself is wrong, but because it doesn't apply to this situation.

 6.0 km/h + 5.0 km/h = 5.5 km/h 2 The method of averaging